Deepak Gupta

 Deepak Gupta is the founding principal of Gupta Wessler LLP, where his practice focuses on Supreme Court, appellate, and complex litigation on behalf of plaintiffs and public-interest clients.
 He is also a Lecturer at Harvard Law School, where he teaches the Harvard Supreme Court Litigation Clinic and seminars on forced arbitration, the civil justice system, and public interest entrepreneurship.

-Over more than two decades, Deepak has led high-stakes cases in the U.S. Supreme Court, all thirteen federal circuits, state supreme courts from Alaska to West Virginia, and trial courts nationwide.
+Over more than two decades, Deepak has led high-stakes cases in the U.S. Supreme Court, all thirteen federal circuits, many state supreme courts, and trial courts nationwide.
 He has also testified before the U.S. Senate, the U.S. House of Representatives, and the Presidential Commission on the Supreme Court.
 Much of Deepak’s advocacy has focused on ensuring access to justice for consumers, workers, and communities injured by corporate or governmental wrongdoing.
-His varied clients have included national nonprofits, labor unions, state and local governments, public officials ranging from federal judges to members of Congress, professional athletes, distinguished artists and scientists, and people from all walks of life.
+His varied clients have included national nonprofits, labor unions, state and local governments, public officials including federal judges and members of Congress, professional athletes, distinguished artists and scientists, and people from all walks of life.

 Deepak’s Supreme Court and appellate advocacy has been recognized with several national awards, including the 2022 Appellate Advocacy Award from the National Civil Justice Institute, which “recognizes excellence in appellate advocacy in America,” the Steven J. Sharpe Award for Public Service from the American Association for Justice, and the President’s Award from the National Conference of Bankruptcy Judges.